isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2629.md

 ---
-title: RealtyPromote - Document Management & Transaction Records Version 3.2TM - RealtyPromote up to 20
+title: A2000ERP SOLUTION Version 12.X - A2000ERP E-BUSINESSS System for 5 Users with Marketplace Integration (Cloud Based-1 Yr SAAS)
 permalink: /productivity-solutions-grant/solutionrepo/solution2629
 ---

 ### Description

-CommercePromote is a provider of enterprise cloud base PropTech platform that addresses the needs of the real estate industry.
-Our comprehensive solutions automate the workflow of businesses while providing the tools to market effectively to gain more profit
+A2000ERP is a business management tool, integrated with components necessary for fast growing SMEs.
+With its real-time engine, all transactions will turn into critical information that supports better decisions.
+A2000ERP is developed in Singapore designed for SMEs with high level of security and a robust database.
+It is easy to implement, fast to go live, cost effective and bring highly scalable, high-end functions and reporting capabilities for SMEs

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/CommercePromote_(Doc_Mgt_and_Transaction)_20200860_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/A2000ERP_(Generic__20210321_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria